Zack de la Rocha Net Worth

 Rage Against the Machine reunited at the Coachella Valley Music and Arts Festival in April 2007, headlining on the final day and attracting the festival's biggest crowd.
 They went to play seven more shows in America that year, and in 2008, they performed at The Big Day Out Festival in Auckland, New Zealand, and Sydney, Melbourne, Perth, and Adelaide, Australia, before touring the world and headlining Lollapalooza in Chicago.
 Rage Against the Machine played their final show at the L.A.
 Rising Music Festival in July 30, 2011.
 They announced a 2020 reunion tour but did not get to play any dates before Covid-19 caused all concert venues to cease operations; the tour has been rescheduled for summer 2021.

-Real Estate: In 2014, de la Rocha paid $1.29 million for a home in the Silver Lake area of Los Angeles.
-He also purchased a 2,663 square foot Los Feliz villa in the mid-1990s, and he stayed there until the mid-2000s.
+In 2014, de la Rocha paid $1.29 million for a home in the Silver Lake area of Los Angeles.
+He listed this home for sale in March 2021 for $1.65 million.
+He also previously owned a 2,663 square foot Los Feliz villa in the mid-1990s, selling some time in the mid-2000s.